perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 solana-keygen new -o ~/vote-account-keypair.json
 ```
-making system services (sol.service and systuner.service) and the startup script.
+Making system services (sol.service and systuner.service) and the startup script.

-this is the solana-validator start up shell script which the system service (sol.service) will reference
+This is the solana-validator start up shell script which the system service (sol.service) will reference
 ```
 sudo nano ~/start-validator.sh
 ```
-dump this into start-validator.sh:
+Edit this into start-validator.sh:

 ```
 #!/bin/bash